 Burnstone is a shallow developmental stage gold mine and processing operation located in the South Rand Goldfield of the Witwatersrand Basin next to the town of Balfour in the Mpumalanga Province of South Africa, 75km east of Johannesburg.

 At 31 December 2021, Burnstone contained surface and underground gold Mineral Reserves of 2.6Moz and Mineral Resources of 9.1Moz.

 The mining right for Burnstone is valid from 17 February 2009 to 16 February 2027, covering a total area of 13,135ha.

-Burnstone’s feasibility study was approved by Sibanye in 2015 and site work was started in 2017.
-Access development was, however, stopped in May 2018 due to company cash requirements when the focus shifted to establishing underground engineering infrastructure in preparation for mining production.
+Burnstone’s feasibility study was approved by Sibanye in 2015 and site workal started in 2017.
+Access development was, however, stopped in May 2018 due to company cash requirements and the focus shifted to establishing underground engineering infrastructure in preparation for mining production.

 In the first quarter of 2021, the Sibanye-Stillwater Board approved the resumption of the Burnstone project, following completion of a revised mining study.
 The project aims to target steady state production of approximately 90ktpm (~0.14Moz) within eight years.